Glycine dehydrogenase (cytochrome)

-The 3 substrates of this enzyme are glycine, H_{2}O, and ferricytochrome c, whereas its 4 products are glyoxylate, NH_{3}, ferrocytochrome c, and H^{+}.
+The three substrates of this enzyme are glycine, water, and ferricytochrome c.
+Its products are glyoxylic acid, ammonia, ferrocytochrome c, and two protons.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with a cytochrome as acceptor.
 The systematic name of this enzyme class is glycine:ferricytochrome-c oxidoreductase (deaminating).
 This enzyme is also called glycine---cytochrome c reductase.
 This enzyme participates in glycine, serine and threonine metabolism.